bdamini26/College-Event-Hub/README.md

 ## 1. Project Overview

-The **PSCMR-CET College Event Management System** is a full-featured web application designed to help students and faculty at Potti Sriramulu Chalavadi Mallikarjuna Rao College of Engineering and Technology manage, discover, and register for college events.
+The **PSCMRCET College Event Management System** is a full-featured web application designed to help students and faculty at Potti Sriramulu Chalavadi Mallikarjuna Rao College of Engineering and Technology manage, discover, and register for college events.

 The system supports:
 - Browsing upcoming, ongoing, and past events